PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:05:22
+Last updated: 2024-04-02 17:05:56
-Random Quote: Wisdom is a kind of knowledge.
-It is knowledge of the nature, career, and consequences of human values. - Sidney Hook
+Random Quote: Mind is everything: muscle, pieces of rubber.
+All that I am, I am because of my mind. - Paavo Nurmi